wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 ![Events - API leaks via vpatch](../images/about-wallarm-waf/api-leaks/api-leaks-in-events.png)

-For now, you can track the attempts of leaked tokens usage only if `vpatch` is applied.
+For now, you can track leaked token usage attempts only if `vpatch` is applied.